Magnuti/TDT4200-Parallel-Computing/CUDA_assignment_6/README.md

 | 10 | 0.011 |
 | 100 | 0.110 |

 As we can see, we actually have a slowdown from global memory.
-For further improvements, we can also share the border pixels which must be access in global memory.
+For further improvements, we could share the border pixels which must be accessed in global memory.

 ### Task 6 - Occupancy
 After running the code with the occupancy API code from https://developer.nvidia.com/blog/cuda-pro-tip-occupancy-api-simplifies-launch-configuration/, this was our output: